aletcher/website/_pages/about.md

 social: true
 ---

-Looking to start a PhD in 2021.
-Ideally I'd like to work in an area with both 'abstract' mathematics and application area.
-Maybe something in theoretical machine learning, game theory or topology.
-I also like the work of Judea Pearl on moving from curve fitting to causal inference.
-Please e-mail me if you have any pointers or suggestions for research groups, supervisors or topics. :)
+Looking to start a PhD in 2021, most likely at the interface between mathematics and questions arising in machine learning and intelligence more generally.
+Other interests range from category theory to quantum computing.
+Feel free to e-mail me with any pointers or suggestions for research groups, supervisors or topics I might have missed. :)
 {: .text-justify}

-I studied pure mathematics and a little computer science, writing my <a href="https://aletcher.github.io/assets/pdf/bsc_thesis.pdf" target="blank">bachelor thesis</a> in number theory and my <a href="https://aletcher.github.io/assets/pdf/msc_thesis.pdf" target="blank">master thesis</a> on multi-agent learning (also called multi-loss optimization or differentiable games). <a href="https://aletcher.github.io/publications/" target="blank">Here</a> are a couple papers I wrote in this area.
+I studied pure mathematics and a little computer science, writing my <a href="https://aletcher.github.io/assets/pdf/bsc_thesis.pdf" target="blank">bachelor thesis</a> in number theory and my <a href="https://aletcher.github.io/assets/pdf/msc_thesis.pdf" target="blank">master thesis</a> on multi-agent learning (also called multi-loss optimization or differentiable games). <a href="https://aletcher.github.io/publications/" target="blank">Here</a> are a couple papers I wrote in this area since then.
 {: .text-justify}

-Currently taking a break from research to follow a professional course in contemporary dance.
+Currently taking a break from research to follow a <a href="https://www.lafaktoria.org/en/" target="blank">professional course</a> in contemporary dance.